PeterJCLaw/proton/readme.md

     arena_id: integer or string representing arena identity
     teams: dictionary with 2-4 key value pairs:
         TLA: dictionary with key value pairs:
-            zone: an integer between 0 and 3 inclusive
+            zone: a ZONE
             disqualified: an optional boolean, defaulting to false
             present: an optional boolean, defaulting to true

+            optionally other key value pairs representing data about scoring specific to the year and game which are most suitably stored against a team.

+    arena: optional dictionary with key value pairs:
+        ZONE: optional dictionary
+            any key value pairs representing data about scoring specific to the year and game which are most suitably stored against an arena zone.
+        other: optional dictionary
-            any other key value pairs representing data about scoring specific to the year and game.
+            any key value pairs representing data about scoring specific to the year and game which are most suitably stored against the arena but not a zone.

     other: optional key containing any other content desired to be recorded about the results of the match.
 A typical use-case might be for storing non-teams related data for further validation.